 On the currency front, the dollar fell against the yen last week, while it continued to rise against the euro.
 Currently, a dollar is trading at 98.35 yen and is valued at $1.2967 versus the euro.

 In overseas trading, stock markets across the Asia-Pacific region closed mostly higher on Monday, with Chinese stocks showing notable strength due in part to the Chinese premier's upbeat assessment that the economy is doing better-than-expected.

-The major European markets are all moving lower, pulling back further off their recent highs.
-The U.K.'s FTSE 100 Index is falling 1.9 percent, while the French CAC 40 Index and the German DAX Index are down 1.8 percent and 2.8 percent, respectively.
+The major European markets have come under pressure, however, with the U.K.'s FTSE 100 Index currently down 1.8 percent, while the French CAC 40 Index and the German DAX Index are down 2.9 percent and 3.4 percent, respectively.